Overview

 Context

-That structure creates real strain.
-Many seniors live alone, face mobility and transportation barriers, or have limited English proficiency.
+Many seniors live alone, rely on public transit, have limited mobility, or face language barriers.
 Some arrive as early as 2 a.m. to hold a place in line.
-Others travel across the city only to be turned away because capacity is already full.
-What should feel like access to community instead becomes exhausting, uncertain, and discouraging.
+Others travel across the city only to find that capacity is full or that the service they needed is no longer available.
+What should feel like access to community can become exhausting, uncertain, and discouraging.

 The Koreatown Senior and Community Center.